lexaugustin/folio/README.md

 ### 'npm install'
 ### 'npm run client-install'

-To run in development mode, you must install the chrome extension Redux Devtools and run:
+In the project directory, you can run:

 ### 'npm run dev'

+Runs the app in the development mode.
+Open http://localhost:3000 to view it in the browser.
+You must install the chrome extension Redux Devtools.

+The page will reload if you make edits.
+You will also see any lint errors in the console.

 ## Learn More